LinioPay/idle/README.md

 $job2 = $jobFactory->createJob(MessageJob::IDENTIFIER, [
-    'message' => [ // The built in factories will automatically convert to the appropriate message entity (SubscriptionMessage) and inject the proper messaging service client
+    'message' => [ // The factory will automatically convert to the appropriate message entity (SubscriptionMessage) and inject the proper messaging service.
         'message_identifier' => '123',
-        'subscription_identifier' => 'my_subscription', // Because this message provides a subscription_identifier, Idle knows its a SubscriptionMessage along with its configuration details
+        'subscription_identifier' => 'my_subscription', // Because this message provides a subscription_identifier, Idle knows its a `SubscriptionMessage`, along with its configuration details
         'body'=> 'hello pubsub payload!',
         'attributes' => [
             'foo' => 'bar',